 A mineral is a naturally-occurring substance formed through geological processes that has a characteristic chemical composition, a highly ordered atomic structure and specific physical properties.
 A rock is a naturally occurring aggregate of minerals and/or mineraloids.
 Rocks do not have a definite chemical composition.

 Rocks are generally made of two or more minerals.
 A main determining factor in the formation of minerals in a rock mass is the chemical composition of the mass, for a certain mineral can be formed only when the necessary elements are present in the rock.
-Calcite is most common in limestones, as these consist essentially of calcium carbonate; quartz is common in sandstones and in certain igneous rocks which contain a high percentage of silica.
+Calcite is most common in limestones, as these consist essentially of calcium carbonate; quartz is common in sandstones and in certain igneous rocks like granite which contain a high percentage of silica.
 Two rock masses may have very much the same bulk composition and yet consist of entirely different assemblages of minerals.

 Composition of minerals varies from one mineral to another.
 Some may have a high content of carbonate while others may have a high content of oxides.
 Even their physical characteristics may vary.
 While one may be known for its hardness, another may have a characteristic luster.
 All these variations also form standards for classifying them in broad categories.